ergoplatform/ergo-dex/docs/blog-post.md

 **Important, both mnemonic phrase and mnemonic password are required to restore secret keys, if you loose any one then your keys are lost.**

+Next let's use the generated mnemonic to create a storage of secret keys.

 ## Create a New Encrypted Storage

-For better security mnemonic phrase and password are never required by ErgoTool to perform transaction signing.
-Instead, encrypted storage is required to sign spending transactions.
-We can create it using `createStorage` command.
+For better security neither mnemonic phrase nor password is required by ErgoTool to perform the transaction signing.
+Instead, the secret key from the encrypted storage is required to sign spending transaction.
+We can generate a secret key and store it in an encrypted storage using `createStorage` command.
 ```
 $ ./ergo-tool.sh help createStorage

 Command Name:	createStorage
 Usage Syntax:	ergo-tool createStorage [<storageDir>="storage"] [<storageFileName>="secret.json"]
-Description:	Creates an encrypted storage file for the mnemonic entered by user
+Description:	Creates an encrypted storage file for the mnemonic entered by the user
 Doc page:       https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/CreateStorageCmd.html

 $ ./ergo-tool.sh createStorage